Located around 130 km east of Lisbon, Evora is a stunning city with a magnificently preserved old town that makes a great day trip.

 The preservation of the architecture is excellent, and notable features include the marble work, the blue-and-white tiling (known locally as ‘Azulejos’and found all over Portugal), and the frescoed ceiling of the library.

 Despite all this history, the university is fully functioning as an educational center (it was re-established in 1979), and it conducts various higher education programs that are open to both national and international students.
 Tickets cost just €3 but remember that it is a university and there may be classes going on within some of the rooms.

-For €2.50 you’ll be able to admire the church and its gothic cloisters, but we definitely recommend spending an extra euro to take a trip up to the rooftop where can you can admire the pointed spiers in their full glory as well as take full advantage of the undisturbed views of the city and neighboring countryside.
+For €2.50 you’ll be able to admire the church and its gothic cloisters, but we definitely recommend spending an extra euro to take a trip up to the rooftop where can you can admire the pointed spiers in their full glory as well as take full advantage of the undisturbed views of the old town and neighboring countryside.

 Price: €2.50 (church and cloister); €3.50 (church, cloister, rooftop)

 Opening hours: 9 am to 5 pm (daily; last admission 4:30 pm)

 If you find yourself feeling a bit wiped after touring around so many historical attractions, we definitely recommend heading over to Evora’s public gardens.
 It’s the perfect place to head to recuperate and get your nature fix.
 We definitely recommend taking a picnic or snack with you – if you haven’t yet sampled a pastel de nata (a traditional Portuguese custard tart) then you’re missing out – or there’s a handy outdoor cafe where you can pick up a few last-minute nibbles.